lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 Fakedata is a small CLI (command-line application) that helps you generate data.

-It's designed to be as simple as possible.
 Say you need some data to test a feature that requires uuids, emails, and country codes.

 The way you do that with fakedata is this:

 ```sh
 $ fakedata uuidv4 email country.code